 Especially if your business requires specialized hardware or software, offer employee incentives.
 Even basic items like a monitor, Wi-Fi router, and noise-canceling headphones can pay off your investment.
 Giving benefits to the customers through WooCommerce pre-orders and other plugins of the kind.

-Sometimes employees can be more productive outside of their homes or the nearest coffee shop.
+Sometimes employees can be more productive outside of their homes or the nearest coffee shop or co-working space.
 In addition, if remote workers meet with other team members, customers, or clients, they will appreciate having a professional opportunity to conduct business.

 It can help with a person's partial or full monthly payment to ensure they have enough speed and Internet reliability to meet their work needs.

 Have other questions about hiring remote developers?
 Here are some useful resources that will eliminate all doubts:

 The approx cost of hiring a full-time developer with five years of experience is $198,974 Vs. a remote developer at $107,400-$179,000.
 Also, the rise of fintech tools and borderless payments has made companies forget that how they pay international workers is just as important as how much they pay.
 Some of the most popular payment standards are active or non-compliant in all countries; for example, PayPal is limited in many places.

 And while some employers prefer to pay individuals in cryptocurrencies, bitcoin is banned in many countries.
 There is also the issue of variable rates and base fees, which can result in companies underpaying teams if they are not verified before choosing a payment method.